A tutorial by example

-With this brief introduction to Makefiles, you can create some very sophisticated mechanism for compiling your projects.
-However, this is just a tip of the iceberg.
+With this brief introduction to Makefiles, you can create some very sophisticated mechanisms for compiling your projects.
+However, this is just the tip of the iceberg.
 I don’t expect anyone to fully understand the example presented below without having consulted some Make documentation (which I had to do myself) or read pages 347 to 354 of your Unix book.

 CC=g++ CFLAGS=-c -Wall LDFLAGS= SOURCES=main.cpp hello.cpp factorial.cpp OBJECTS=$(SOURCES:.cpp=.o) EXECUTABLE=hello all: $(SOURCES) $(EXECUTABLE) $(EXECUTABLE): $(OBJECTS) $(CC) $(LDFLAGS) $(OBJECTS) -o $@ .cpp.o: $(CC) $(CFLAGS) $< -o $@